uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 To add a match to "Favorites", click on the star located to the left of the team’s name.
 All selected matches can be found in "Favorites".

-Is ‘cash-out’ available? / ¿Está disponible la opción de cash-out?

-A ENG: We do not offer this option at the moment.

-A ESP: Esta opción aún no está disponible.

-Why do odds change? / ¿Por qué se actualizan y cambian las cuotas?
+## Why do odds change?

-A ENG: All selections and odds are offered at our own discretion.
+All selections and odds are offered at our own discretion.
 They change depending on the match score, time and other factors.

-A ESP: Todas las selecciones y cuotas se ofrecen a nuestra propia discreción y cambian en función del resultado del partido, tiempo u otros factores.

 # Casino